anuThumula/anuprojectslist/README.md

-# On - Demand Session
+anuprojectslist.ccbp.tech

+# Projects on Static, Responsive and Dynamic websites

 - Identifying the State
-- Updating the styles based on State
+- Updating the styles based on State..